 Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

-The monument to the 1st Maine Heavy Artillery Regiment is on the Colquitt’s Salient walking trail at Stop Five on the Petersburg National Battlefield Eastern Front Auto Tour.
+The monument to the First Maine Heavy Artillery Regiment is on the Colquitt’s Salient walking trail at Stop Five on the Petersburg Eastern Front Auto Tour.

 The monument is of Hollowell, Maine granite and stands eleven feet high.
-On the front is the Coat of Arms of the State of Maine, with the combined trefoil and diamond symbols of the Second and Third Corps at the bottom.
+On the front is the Coat of Arms of the State of Maine.
+The combined trefoil and diamond symbols of the Second and Third Corps is at the bottom on the rough base.
 The rear of the monument holds two bronze tablets with the names of the regiment’s killed and mortally wounded in the battle on June 18.

 The monument cost $2400, with half the cost being the bronze tablets.
 It was erected 1894 by First Maine Heavy Artillery Association, with half the cost paid for by the regiment’s survivors and half by the State of Maine.